Vulcan (hypothetical planet)

-Many searches were conducted for Vulcan over the following decades, but despite several claimed observations, its existence could not be confirmed.
+Many searches were conducted for Vulcan over the following decades but, despite several claimed observations, its existence could not be confirmed.
 The need for the planet as an explanation for Mercury's orbital peculiarities was later rendered unnecessary when Einstein's 1915 theory of general relativity showed that Mercury's departure from an orbit predicted by Newtonian physics was explained by effects arising from the curvature of spacetime caused by the Sun's mass.

-Theories and observations
+Hypotheses and observations

-Celestial bodies interior to the orbit of Mercury had been hypothesized, searched for, and even claimed as having been observed, for centuries.
+Celestial bodies interior to the orbit of Mercury had been hypothesized, searched for, and were even claimed to have been observed, for centuries.